 The pre-dentistry program at Michigan Tech affords students valuable post-graduation flexibility.
 Pre-dentistry students generally pursue the bachelor's degree in biological sciences, which is excellent preparation for a variety of health-related careers.
 If you later decide to enter another profession, you'll find you have many options.

-Our director of pre-health professions studies will help you chart a course to your future in dentistry.
+Our health professions coordinator will help you chart a course to your future in dentistry.
 You'll receive support and advice in the following areas: